davesmeghead/visonic_esp32_bridge/README.md

 ## Introduction
 ESPHOME configuration (yaml) to bridge the UART communication between a Powerlink Hardware module (2.0, 3.0 or 3.1) and a Visonic Panel.
 Henceforth just called Powerlink and Panel respectivelly.

-The configuration includes a wifi connection for home automation to support, for example, the Home Asistant Integration.
+The configuration includes a wifi connection for home automation to support, for example, the Home Assistant Integration.

 I have an ESP32 microcontroller board acting as a bridge between the Powerlink and the Panel.
 It "splits" the RS232 communication between Powerlink and Panel, meaning that both communicate directly with the ESP32.